Code-Norris/eClinic/Readme.md

 ## Overview

-eClinic is a demo project that aims to showcase all possible challenges of a system adopting microservices architecural style, and demostrating through actual implementation, the possible tactics that can solve these challenges
+eClinic is a demo project that aims to showcase possible design challenges of a system adopting microservices architecural style, and demostrating through actual implementation of tactics that can solve these challenges.

-* Desktop Frontend with Go Wails and Reactjs
+* Desktop Frontend with Wails + Reactjs
 * AuthN with Azure AD
 * AuthZ with Open Policy Agent
+* API Gateway pattern with Traefik
 * Inter-service domain events messaging with Nats
-* Inter-service API calls with Linkerd (evaluating)
+* Inter-service mTLS API calls with Linkerd (evaluating, or dapr)
 * Logging: Console stdout and stderr.
-FluentD picks up all stdout logs and send to ELK
+FluentD and ELK for stdout/stderr logs
-* Secrets: [Access Key Vault with Managed Identity](https://github.com/dapr/docs/blob/master/howto/setup-secret-store/azure-keyvault-managed-identity.md) as secret store with Dapr
+* Secrets: Azure Key Vault with AAD Pod Identity for secret retrieval